As I have been arranging the books in my library, one thing I sorely miss is the collection of books and magazines I had during childhood.

 I distinctly recall this incident where a few of my friends were discussing a news story of some kids eating poisoned biscuits and dying – and I didn’t know what both poison and death meant. ( I was in the 2nd Grade ).
 A child’s mind works in a funny way.
 I took it in my stride and started reading right away.

-The thrill of baba getting a book when he came home and the excitement to speed read it.
+The thrill of my dad getting a book when he came home and the excitement to speed read it still remains unmatched.
 And then re-reading it multiple times at leisure.
 Those were the days my friend.

 Reading was not my favorite hobby.
 It was my only one.
 I was a shy child and there opened a new world of stories for me.

 Listing a few of my favorite magazines/ books as a kid